SimplifyMyCloud/gitlab-offline-server-packer-recipe/README.md

 # Foundation Layer - GCE Bakery - Gitlab Offline Server

-This bakery recipe ensures an offline Gitlab server, that has no pubilc IP, and only a single internal IP `10.0.0.0`.
+This bakery recipe ensures an offline Gitlab server, that has no public IP, and only a single internal IP `10.0.0.0`.

 To access the Gitlab instance we will create an IAP tunnel over SSH that will forward a `localhost` port to the VM, allowing access to the Gitlab UI.